Community Garden Rules

 ii.
 The application fee shall not be counted toward the first year’s gardening dues upon an applicant’s admission to a WSWCA Community Garden.

 iii.
 The application fee is non-refundable.
+Fees will be held by WSWCA and used to offset direct costs.

 b.
 An applicant’s chronological placement on the waiting list shall be determined by the date on which both the completed application and full payment of the application fee are received by WSWCA.